NCIOCPL/r4r-content/resources/resource148.md

       firstname: John
       lastname: MacMillan
 ---
-FuSiOn is an ontology map built from gene expression data resulting from human kinome perturbation screens using miRNAs, shRNAs, and natural products.
-FuSiOn can be used to search for genetic or chemical perturbagens to target a gene of interest.
+FuSiOn is an ontology map built from gene expression data resulting from human kinome perturbation screens using miRNA mimics, shRNAs, and natural products.
+The map links  bioactive molecules to the proteins and biological processes that they engage in cells.